About PitchMark

 Co-creator, Publishing Strategy

 Tim Vandehey is a New York Times bestselling ghostwriter and co-author who has worked on more than 70 nonfiction books, with over 20 published by Big Five houses including HarperCollins, Penguin Random House, Simon & Schuster, and Hachette.
-He's been a full-time ghostwriter since 2005.
+He's been a full-time ghostwriter since 2004.

 His work spans memoir, business, prescriptive self-help, cultural commentary, and true crime.
 Among his credited titles are The Wait (Simon & Schuster, NYT bestseller, with DeVon Franklin and Meagan Good) and Saturday Night, Sunday Morning with P.J.
 Morton (Hachette).

 Working directly with publishers and agents on hundreds of projects over two decades, Tim developed a clear understanding of the variables that drive acquisition decisions and the ones authors consistently misunderstand or overlook.
-PitchMark is his attempt to make that framework available to authors before they start querying, not after they've spent years wondering why the answer was no.

 Emily Liao